AntonyThorpe/consumer/docs/en/documentation.md

 ```

 ## Subclass the ConsumerBulkLoader class
-Set your column map between the external API fields and the dataobject (see [burnbright/silverstripe-importexport](https://github.com/burnbright/silverstripe-importexport) for advanced settings, like Relations/callbacks for each API data row).
+Set your column map between the external API fields and the dataobject (see tests for advanced settings, like Relations/callbacks for each API data row).
 ```php
 class ProductBulkLoader extends ConsumerBulkLoader
 {